Henry VIII (1491–1547) is credited for establishing the Royal Navy – establishing Royal Dockyards and building new, innovative warships.

-If there was going to be any fighting at sea, other kings had to borrow ships that were usually used for something else, such as carrying cargo.
-These are called merchant ships.
-Henry VIII's father, Henry VII, began a programme of building warships for a navy, and by the time he died and Henry VIII became king, there were five royal warships.
-Two of them were new four-masted carracks that were much larger than the usual English merchant ship.
-By the time that Henry VIII died in 1547, the navy had been built up to about 40 ships.
-Even with this number, the navy still needed to borrow some extra merchant ships to help in battles.
+Henry VII, began a programme of building warships for a navy, and by the time he died, there was five royal warships.
+Two of them were new four-masted carracks, much larger than the usual English merchant ship.
+By the time Henry VIII died in 1547, the navy had been built up to more than 40 ships.

 Where were the ships built?

-How did ships change during the time that Henry VIII was king?
+How did ships change during Henry VIII’s reign?

 How big a crew was needed on the new ships?